Plan-T42/TwinXR-HoloCrane-Unity-Demo/README.md

 # TwinXR: HoloCrane Unity Demo

 TwinXR is a method we developed to explore the synergies between Digital Twins (DT) and Extened Reality (XR), and their interoperability and interchangeabilty, by introducing an ontology-based approach in industrial Extended Reality (XR) applications.
-(Related publication is coming out, and we will add the link here.)
+(Related publication is coming out soon, and we will add the link here.)

-This Unity project creates a Windows Mixed reality Application running on Microsoft HoloLens 2 device for operating overhead cranes.
+This Unity project creates a TwinXR-compatible Windows Mixed reality Application running on Microsoft HoloLens 2 device for operating overhead cranes.
 The application accesses and utilizes the Twinbase and the DT documents defined there in the "[TwinXR: Twinbase for HoloCrane](https://github.com/Plan-T42/TwinXR-TwinBase-for-HoloCrane)" project.
 Together, they demostrate the use of the "TwinXR" method in industrial applications.

 ## Prequisites